-This morning we visit Ait Ben Haddu.
+This morning we drive to Ait Ben Haddu, one of the fortified villages under control of the Glawi family in the late 19th and early 20th centuries.
 Located in the foothills of the High Atlas, Ait Ben Haddu is the most famous qsar in the Ounila Valley, and a striking example of southern Moroccan architecture.
 This fortified village in its dramatic landscape is regularly used as settings for films.